Known4225/nerwork-OpenGL/README.txt

 There is currently no support for multiple activation/transfer functions, but I'll probably get around to it.

 Linux:
-you'll need to install glad and glfw and compile the libraries. once you've obtained the libglad.a and libglfw3.a files, put them in a folder called "Linux" and use

 gcc nerwork.c -L./Linux -lglfw3 -ldl -lm -lX11 -lglad -lGL -lGLU -lpthread -O3 -o nerwork.o

+if it doesn't work you'll probably need to install glad and glfw and compile the libraries (glad and glfw). once you've obtained the libglad.a and libglfw3.a files, replace the ones in the folder called "Linux" and recompile